 Local Knowledge Is Part of the Strategy

 A media strategy for the Treasure Valley has to be built on Treasure Valley knowledge.
-Which stations over-index with homeowners in Ada County.
+Which stations skew toward homeowners in Ada County.
 How Canyon County listening patterns differ from Boise proper.
-What the commute patterns are and how they affect daypart value.
+What the commute patterns are and how they affect time slot value.
 What your specific competitors are currently running and where the gaps are.

-This is information that a national programmatic desk doesn't have and can't get.
-It's not in any database.
+This is information that an automated national ad network doesn't have and can't get.
 It lives in the experience of people who have been buying and planning in this market for years, watching what works, building relationships with station programmers and sales teams who know their audiences better than any research product can capture.
 The value of a local rep is inseparable from the value of a real strategy, because the strategy requires the knowledge, and the knowledge requires being here.

 What to Ask Before You Commit